kryptonian41/apimedix/README.md

 >
 > `$ npm run dev`

-Start Vue development server by running the following command after going into the client folder.
+Start Vue development server by running the following commands in a seperate terminal window.

 > `$ cd client`
 >